 Two forms of Opa1 cooperate to complete fusion of the mitochondrial inner-membrane

-Mitochondrial membrane dynamics is a cellular rheostat that relates organelle morphology and metabolic function.
+Mitochondrial membrane dynamics is a cellular rheostat that relates metabolic function and organelle morphology.
 Using an in vitro reconstitution system, we describe a mechanism for how mitochondrial inner-membrane fusion is regulated by the ratio of two forms of Opa1.
 We found that the long-form of Opa1 (l-Opa1) is sufficient for membrane docking, hemifusion and low levels of content release.
 However, stoichiometric levels of the processed, short form of Opa1 (s-Opa1) work together with l-Opa1 to mediate efficient and fast membrane pore opening.
-Additionally, we found that excess levels of s-Opa1 inhibit fusion activity, as seen in conditions of abnormal cellular proteostasis.
+Additionally, we found that excess levels of s-Opa1 inhibit fusion activity, as seen under conditions of altered proteostasis.
 These observations describe a mechanism for gating membrane fusion.

 How small-molecule inhibitors of dengue-virus infection interfere with viral membrane fusion

 L.H.
 Chao, J. Jang, A. Johnson, A. Nguyen, N.S.
 Gray, P.L.
 Yang, S.C.
 Harrison